 The retina is an unique site for mapping nerve fiber layers and microvasculature in a fast and convenient way.
 Moreover, retinal anatomical structures shows homology with the ones found in the heart and brain.
 Systemic diseases cause parallel changes in the retina.
 Epidemiological studies demonstrate that dimensions of nerve fiber layers and dimensions of retinal vessels and vessel network change in diabetes, coronary heart disease, stroke and Alzheimer’s disease.
 The retina is a true window to the heart and the brain.

 MONA has a multidisciplinary team with expertise in biomedicine and life sciences, machine learning and health-IT.
-MONA is a spin-off of the Health Unit of VITO, Flanders’ research and technology organization on cleantech and sustainable development.
-The Health unit of VITO is an applied research group working at the forefront of research into precision medicine.
+MONA is a spin-off of two entities.
+The KU Leuven, a Catholic research university in the city of Leuven, and the Health Unit of VITO, Flanders’ research and technology organization on cleantech and sustainable development.
 The MONA spin-off is supported by Start it @KBC.

 Get in touch to know more about our activities.